Part 6 - Part 5

 Embracing

-an overview of Nervous System activities provides
+an overview of Nervous System activities provides many

 insights into Human behavior, and helps to lay a solid foundation for